techidaily/site-fox-that/source/_posts/cant-sync-your-iphone-to-icloud-here-are-9-remedies-that-could-help.md

  Once you've signed back in, you should try connecting your iPhone to Wi-Fi and a power source.
 Hopefully, it will begin backing up to iCloud once locked.
 You can also try leaving it connected overnight, so that the backup has enough time to finish.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## 7\.
 Restart Your iPhone

  Next, you can try restarting your iPhone.
 This is a simple action, but it resets your iPhone's temporary memory.
 By doing this, you can sometimes get your iPhone to back up properly again.